ydu34/SENG202-Team-5-iFOS/README.md

 ### Table of contents:

 * I)   Running the application
-* II)  Importing the project to IntellJ
+* II)  Importing the project to Intellij
-* III) Running the application from IntellJ
+* III) Running the application from Intellij
 * IV)  Importing the .xml files to the application
 * V)   Running the JUnit Tests
 * VI)  Running the Acceptance testing